PeterHickman/Leadership-Election/README.md

 For the processes that needs to know if they can run then something like  `example_process.rb` should fit the bill.

+# Notes

+There is a link between the frequency that `who_is_the_leader.rb` polls and the `INACTIVE_LIMIT` in the `elect_leader.rb` file.
+If machines are being incorrectly being flagged as inactive then either increase the value of `INACTIVE_LIMIT` or poll more frequently.
+But these values work for me.

 # Limitations

 I have not had this run with more than 5 servers.
 It works well but I'm not too sure that this would scale well.